 International Systems of States

-It is very difficult to fix the exact date when global system of international relations (IR) and therefore global security models started to work for the very reason that the process of globalization occured over many centuries.
-However, the modern European system of IR can be traced back up to the time after the 1648 Westphalian Peace Treaty, while the process of globalization of international systems of inter-states relations started to work from the first half of the 19th century.
+It is very difficult to fix the exact date when the global system of international relations (IR) and therefore global security models started to work for the very reason that the process of globalization occurred over many centuries.
+However, the modern European system of IR can be traced back up to the time after the 1648 Westphalian Peace Treaty, while the process of globalization of international systems of inter-state relations started to work from the first half of the 19th century.

-International systems of inter-states relations and global security became after the WWII investigated as academic subjects within the framework of World Systems Theory (WST) which recognizes that the states are historically playing the fundamental role in IR and they will do that in the future as well as but the systems of relations of (nation)-states have to be understood and put in the context of global unity rather than conflicts besed on realizations of different national interests.
-What the theoreticians of WST suggest is that the most meaningful system of global security has to be based on the world system but not on nation-states system.
+International systems of inter-state relations and global security became after WWII investigated as academic subjects within the framework of World Systems Theory (WST) which recognizes that the states are historically playing the fundamental role in IR and they will do that in the future as well as but the systems of relations of (nation)-states have to be understood and put in the context of global unity rather than conflicts based on realizations of different national interests.
+What the theoreticians of WST suggest is that the most meaningful system of global security has to be based on the world system but not on the nation-states system.
 Therefore, they believe that international cooperation and order will replace international conflicts and anarchy.
-However, bihind WST is basically hidden a system of Capitalist World-Economy (CWE) which is advocating ideology of globalization as a new form of the Western global imperialism based on the international division of labor.
+However, behind WST is basically hidden a system of Capitalist World-Economy (CWE) which is advocating ideology of globalization as a new form of Western global imperialism based on the international division of labor.
 Thus, according to CWE, the whole world is divided into three labor and economic zones: the core-states (the Western developed mature economies); the periphery-states (mainly ex-colonies from Africa with still underdeveloped economies); and the semiperiphery-states (mainly East-European ex-socialist states and Middle-East oil-riched states with rising economies and growing infrastructure).
-The essence of WST/CWE is that a globalization has to function in full benefit of the core-states which are fully exploiting the periphery-states with a semiperifery states as a buffer between core and periphery segments of the world economy which are partially exploited by the core-states (by financial and economic means).
-In one word, WST/CWE is trying to legitimate existence and functioning of global Western capitalism and its exploitation of the rest of the world by promulgation of globalization ideology.
-However, the liberal ideology of globalization is advocating in reality the global process of (pervasive) American Westernization from all points of view – from cultural, economic or political to the issues of values, tradition and customs.
+The essence of WST/CWE is that globalization has to function in full benefit of the core-states which are fully exploiting the periphery-states with semiperiphery states as a buffer between core and periphery segments of the world economy which are partially exploited by the core-states (by financial and economic means).
+In one word, WST/CWE is trying to legitimate the existence and functioning of global Western capitalism and its exploitation of the rest of the world by the promulgation of globalization ideology.
+However, the liberal ideology of globalization is advocating, in reality, the global process of (pervasive) American Westernization from all points of view – from cultural, economic, or political to the issues of values, tradition, and customs.

 Historically, there were three fundamental types of international systems or relations between the states as the crucial actors in global politics even today: 1.
 Independent; 2.
 Hegemonic; and 3.
 Imperial.

-The Independent State System (ISS) is composed by the states as political actors and entities in which each of them claim to be independent that means both autonomous and sovereign.
-The fundamental feature of such state, at least from the very theoretical point of view, is that it has right and possibility to make its own foreign and domestic policies out of any influence or dependence from the outside.
-The ISS presupposes that the state, territory and its citizens are under full control and governance by the central state authority and that the state borders are inviolable from outside.
-In other words, any outside actor is not eligible to interfere into domestic affairs of the state which can be governed only by one „legitimate“ authority that is internationally recognized as such.
-An independent state has to be and autonomous that means (as it ment at the time of the ancient Greeks wherefrom the term comes) that the legitimate state authorities are adopting their own law and organizing the state activities, political and other types of life of the society according to it but not according to the imposed law, rules or values from the outside.
-States had to be equally treated and understood in regards to their claims to independence, autonomy and sovereignty regardless of the very practical fact that not all of them are of the same power, capabilities and might.
+The Independent State System (ISS) is composed of the states as political actors and entities in which each of them claims to be independent that means both autonomous and sovereign.
+The fundamental feature of such a state, at least from the very theoretical point of view, is that it has the right and the possibility to make its own foreign and domestic policies out of any influence or dependence from the outside.
+The ISS presupposes that the state, territory, and its citizens are under full control and governance by the central state authority and that the state borders are inviolable from outside.
+In other words, any outside actor is not eligible to interfere in domestic affairs of the state which can be governed only by one „legitimate“ authority that is internationally recognized as such.
+An independent state has to be and autonomous that means (as it meant at the time of the ancient Greeks wherefrom the term comes) that the legitimate state authorities are adopting their own law and organizing the state activities, political and other types of life of the society according to it but not according to the imposed law, rules or values from the outside.
+States had to be equally treated and understood in regards to their claims to independence, autonomy, and sovereignty regardless of the very practical fact that not all of them are of the same power, capabilities, and might.

 There are three possible types of HSS in global politics:

-- Unipolar (or Single) hegemony, when a single state is dominant as it was the case with the US immediatelly after the WWII.
+- Unipolar (or Single) hegemony, when a single state is dominant as was the case with the US immediately after WWII.

-- Bipolar (or Dual) hegemony, when two dominant states exist in global politics as it was a case during the time of the Cold War (the USA and the USSR).
+- Bipolar (or Dual) hegemony, when two dominant states exist in global politics as was the case during the time of the Cold War (the USA and the USSR).

 In practice, in any of these three HSS, lesser powerful actors may interact their powers, but they have to get a permit by the hegemon for such action.
-In HSS, usually domestic affairs of the states are left untouched by the hegemon, while their forreign affairs are strictly under the hegemonic controll.
+In HSS, usually domestic affairs of the states are left untouched by the hegemon, while their foreign affairs are strictly under the hegemonic control.

 Security Dilemma and Global Security Models

-Security dilemma is based on an idea that security is a goal for which states struggle and compete between themselves.
+The security dilemma is based on the idea that security is a goal for which states struggle and compete between themselves.
 In principle, the states have to look for their own protection, especially in an „anarchical“ world system in which does not exist any supranational authority (like the UNO or OEBS, for instance) to be capable to impose and/or to ensure regional or global order of IR.
-In practice, traditionally, the states in order to achieve their security goals were striving for more and more power for the reason to escape the impact of the power and foreign policy of other states especially of the neighbors as the European history clearly shows.
-However, such practice in turn makes the other states or other actors in IR to feel themselves more insecure and therefore it encourages them to be prepared for the worst scenario (conflict, aggression, war).
-As any state cannot ever feel entirely secure, the security competition among the states is endless process that is resulting in constant power rising.
+In practice, traditionally, the states in order to achieve their security goals were striving for more and more power for the reason to escape the impact of the power and foreign policy of other states especially of the neighbors as European history clearly shows.
+However, such practice, in turn, makes the other states or other actors in IR feel more insecure, and therefore it encourages them to be prepared for the worst scenario (conflict, aggression, war).
+As any state cannot ever feel entirely secure, the security competition among the states is an endless process that is resulting in constant power rising.
 In other words, the security dilemma provokes a policy to firm security of a (nation)state which has a direct effect of threatening other states or actors in IR and, thereby, provoking power (usually military) counter actions.
 This endless process is in fact decreasing security for all states especially if we know that in many cases offensive (imperialistic) foreign policy is justified by national arming by „defensive“ weapons (the case of the US, for instance).